Ernyoke/certified-aws-devops-professional/06-security-and-compliance/organizations.md

 - Pricing benefits from aggregated usage
 - API is available to automate AWS account creation

+## `OrganizationAccountAccessRole`

+- If we create a member account using the API from the Organizations service, the `OrganizationAccountAccessRole` will be automatically created in the member account
+- Grants full administrator permissions in the member account to the management account
+- Can be used to perform admin tasks from the management account
+- Can be assumed by IAM users in the management account
+- It is automatically added all new member accounts created with AWS Organizations
+- Must be created manually if we invite an existing account

 ## Multi Account Strategies

 - Create accounts per department, per cost center, per dev/test/prod, based on regulatory restrictions (using SCP), for better isolation, to have separate per-account service limits, isolated accounts fro logging, etc.